thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 wl-alarms:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-alarms-1-ce.png
-        title: 'Alarm widget is configured by specifying an entity as the alarm source, and the corresponding alarm fields.'
+        title: 'Alarm widget is configured by specifying an entity as the alarm source, and the corresponding alarm fields;'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-alarms-2-ce.png
         title: 'An example of Alarm widget is the “Alarms table” widget that displays the latest alarm for the device in real-time.'